ShaunCurtis/Blazr.VSA/Documents/Weather/Diode.md

 Here's the WeatherForecast server-side handler for a List Query request that the Mediator Broker registers automatically.

 It's written in Functional Programming and Fluent style using the `Result` monad.  `ListQueryRequest` defines the query and the `ListItemsProvider<TRecord>` object encapsulates the result.
+Note the filter and sort expressions are built from the provided sort field string and properties defined in `WeatherForecastListRequest`.

 ```csharp
 public sealed class WeatherForecastListHandler : IRequestHandler<WeatherForecastListRequest, Result<ListItemsProvider<DmoWeatherForecast>>>